A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Fusion of Dialogue Systems

 \subsection{Fusion between TOD and ODD}

+The emergence of end-to-end task-oriented dialogue (TOD) systems has catalyzed the development of unified dialogue frameworks capable of integrating both task-oriented and open-domain dialogue (ODD) functionalities.
+This architectural convergence --- rooted in the adoption of sequence-to-sequence (seq-to-seq) models --- addresses critical limitations of traditional systems while enabling holistic user experiences.
+Historically, TOD and ODD systems operated in isolation: TOD focused on task completion (e.g., booking flights), while ODD prioritized social interaction (e.g., chit-chat).
+However, real-world conversations inherently blend these modalities, such as when users discuss travel preferences while completing a booking.
+Discrete architectures struggled to manage such interleaved interactions, resulting in fragmented user experiences and prohibitive computational costs due to duplicated infrastructure.

-The ongoing pursuit of task-level unification in the field of dialogue systems remains a prominent focus.
-There are lots of work which have embarked on an exploration of integrated task scenarios in order to achieve a more faithful emulation of human-level conversations, where a diverse array of information is seamlessly integrated \citep{types_of_dialogs}.
+As shown in Table~\ref{tab:types_dialogs}, there are different types of dialogue in both TOD and ODD.
+To seamlessly address them together in an unified manner, lots of work which have embarked on an exploration of integrated task scenarios in order to achieve a more faithful emulation of human-level conversations, where a diverse array of information is seamlessly integrated \citep{types_of_dialogs}.
 This endeavour extends beyond conventional single dialog types, aiming to integrate ODD and TOD to elevate the authenticity and engagement of dialogue interactions \citep{zhao2021unids,sun-etal-2021-adding,chiu-etal-2022-salesbot,chen-etal-2022-ketod,DBLP:conf/aaai/YoungXPNC22}.
-This kind of mix-type dialogue relax the strong assumption that the user must have a clear and specific goal in TOD, enabling the user to clarify their goals through dynamic interactions \citep{types_of_dialogs}.
+This kind of unified dialogue relax the strong assumption that the user must have a clear and specific goal in TOD.
+Instead, they enable users to refine or discover objectives through multi-turn natural language exchanges, akin to human conversations \citep{types_of_dialogs}.
 Table~\ref{tab:tod_odd} shows the high-level fusion of TOD and ODD.
+In general, there are two paths to build a unified dialogue system: expanding TOD to incorporate open-ended dialogue or enhancing ODD with task-oriented capabilities.